The National Association of Realtors logo and court background

 DOJ may step into another NAR antitrust case

-The Department of Justice said it plans to file a brief in an appeal by the Top Agent Network over NAR's Clear Cooperation policy.
+The Department of Justice said it plans to file a brief in an appeal by the Top Agent Network over NAR's Clear Cooperation Policy.

 February 1, 2023

-3 minutes
+3 mins

 Key points: